Crockpot Meatloaf is a twist on a family favorite that’s melt-in-your-mouth delicious. Prep it in 15 minutes and let the crockpot do the rest!

-Whether you don’t have time to spend in the kitchen or you’re just too tired, you can still enjoy a meal that’s both filling and delicious.
+Whether you don’t have time to spend in the kitchen or you’re just too tired, you can still enjoy this slow cooker meatloaf that’s both filling and delicious.

 Making meatloaf with oatmeal might seem a little strange, but that secret ingredient helps hold everything together when you aren’t using a pan.